 Alloteropsis semialata (R.Br.)
-Hitchc. ssp. eckloniana (Nees) Gibbs Russ.
+Hitchc. subsp. eckloniana (Nees) Gibbs Russ.

 Growth form: Graminoid